|Pvt. Woodrow Tyndale

 there.
 Although he attended high school, he left

 It was after the maneuvers that the army recruited members of the 753rd to join the 192nd Tank Battalion which had received orders to go overseas.
-Woody and the other soldiers who volunteered replaced National Guardsmen who had been released from federal service.
+Woody and the other soldiers replaced National Guardsmen who had been released from federal service due to their age.
 Being a tank mechanic, Woody was assigned to Headquarters Company's maintenance section.

 The morning of April 9, 1942, Woody with his company received word of Bataan's surrendered to the Japanese.
-His platoon burnt everything they could and damaged everything else beyond use.
-At least he hoped that the things could not be repaired and used by the Japanese.
 He and his company remained in their bivouac for two days before receiving orders to move.

 Just when it looked like the Japanese were ready to take action, a car pulled up in front of the line and a Japanese officer got out.
 He spoke to the Japanese sergeant in charge of the detail and then got back in the car and drove off.
 The Japanese soldiers received orders from the sergeant and lowered their guns.